laurengarcia/url-metadata/README.md

 ## Usage
-Works with Node.js version `>=18.0.0` or in the browser when bundled with Webpack or Browserify, etc. Under the hood, this package does some post-request processing on top of the javascript-native `fetch` API.
+Works with Node.js version `>=18.0.0` or in the browser when bundled with Webpack or Browserify, etc. Under the hood, this package does some post-request processing on top of the js-native `fetch` API.
 Use previous version `2.5.0` which uses the (now-deprecated) `request` module if you don't have access to `fetch` API in your target environment.

 Install in your project:
 ```